ravikumarreddy-s/rss-producer/README.md

 # rss-producer
-rss-producer, read the feed and post into a topic
+rss-producer, read the feed and post into a topics